 Article 101 / Chapter I advisory

-- Advising the Payment Systems Regulator with respect to the use of competition law powers.
+- Advising the Payment Systems Regulator with respect to its use of competition law powers (led by Rob Palmer).

-- Advising an aviation company with respect to an IP licensing agreement.
+- Advising a major aviation company with respect to an IP licensing agreement.

 - As a member of the Commission’s Legal Service, advised on the Horizontal Cooperation Guidelines (OJ C 11, p.
 1 of 14 January 2011).